We've listed some of the most common questions below. If your question isn't listed, or if you would like more information, please contact us!

 Contact the graduate program of interest for information.

-College of Engineering scholarship information (EE, CE, CS-ENGR students)
+College of Engineering scholarship information (CE, CS-Eng, DS-Eng, and EE Students:)

 Yes!
 Most engineering students who participate in Study Abroad do so during their sophomore or junior year.
 Click here for more information about Study Abroad.